reflectoring/reflectoring.github.io/content/blog/2022/2022-08-15-admin-operations-with-nodejs-launchdarkly.md

 - Increase deployment success rate by reducing the number of rollbacks caused by errors during deployment.
 - Progressively roll out new features to more and more users.
-- Minimize the risk of a release by first releasing something like a beta version to a limited groups of users.
+- Minimize the risk of a release by first releasing something like a beta version to a limited group of users.
 - Test various kinds of user acceptance.

-A less common use case is to perform administrative tasks that change the application behavior at runtime.
+**A less common use case for feature flags is to perform administrative tasks that change the application behavior at runtime**.
 These admin tasks can be one of the following, for example:

-* **Setting the log level**: We can set the application log level as a feature flag, then load it during server bootstrap or listen to its changing events and update it dynamically in the backend.
+* **Changing the log level**: We can set the application log level as a feature flag, then load it during server bootstrap or listen to its changing events and update it dynamically in the backend.
 * **Manage batch job size**: Usually batch processing applications are configured with a default batch size which needs to be tuned depending on usage.
 If we set the batch size as a feature flag, we can dynamically load it and change the batch size on-demand.
 * **Manage rate limits**: If an application provides an API, we often want to rate limit the customers' access to that API.
 Some customers may need a higher rate limit than others.
 If we set the rate limit as a feature flag, we can dynamically change the rate limit for each customer.
 * **Maintain a list of IPs**: Applications or websites may want to restrict access to certain IPs or geolocations only.
 Setting those IPs as a feature flag, we can change it on-demand while the application is running.
-* **Update cron job schedules**: Usually scheduled jobs are configured with a hard-coded cron expression.
+* **Update cron job schedules**: Usually, scheduled jobs are configured with a hard-coded cron expression.
 We can make that cron expression dynamic by setting it as a feature flag.
 * **Gathering of metrics**: We can define rules to gather system metrics.
 These rules can be modified using feature flags dynamically whenever we need to perform any kind of maintenance.
-* **Show and hide PII in logs**: Sometimes, we need certain data in logs to help investigate a support case.
+* **Show or hide Personally Identifiable Information (PII) in logs**: Sometimes, we need certain data in logs to help investigate a support case.
 But we don't want to log this data all the time.
 With a feature flag, we can enable certain log data on-demand.

 Of course, we can build all these things into our application.
 But to quickly modify those admin settings on-demand, a feature management platform like [LaunchDarkly](https://launchdarkly.com) can do the work for us.